benoitlx/SpotAI/software/README.md

 ## Teensy

-The teensy software is responsible of the motion and low-level communication with the sensor.
+The teensy software is responsible for the motion and low-level communication with the sensor.

 ### Setting up the necessary